 Philadelphia Adoption Lawyer

 Are you considering adopting?
-Adoption is a rewarding process that can allow an adult to become the legal parent of someone who is not his or her biological child.
-However, it can also be a fairly complicated endeavor as the adopting parent must be approved and the biological parent is certainly a significant factor.
+Adoption is a rewarding process which can allow an adult to become the legal parent of someone who is not his or her biological child.
+However, it can also be a fairly complicated endeavor.
+The adopting parent must be approved, and the biological parent is certainly a significant factor.
 If you are considering adopting or have already begun the process, you should seriously consider hiring an experienced Family Law Attorney to assist you.

 How Does a Child Become Available for Adoption?